• Skip to primary navigation

 Questions about this cake?

-Can I use a different egg replacer?
+Can you use a different egg replacer?

 I’ve only tried chia eggs in this cake, and I was quite surprised that it worked.
 I often have problems with egg subs in cakes.
-It’s possible that other egg replacers would
+It’s possible that other egg replacers would work if you’ve used them in other cake recipes with good results, but I can’t be positive as I haven’t tested them.

 You can use any neutral-tasting oil like light olive oil, canola oil, vegetable oil, or grapeseed oil, etc. If you use unrefined coconut oil, you will likely taste some coconut in your cake.
 If you use refined, you won’t taste the coconut at all.
 So, I recommend refined coconut oil (but you should definitely melt it).